HORSE-EU-Project/IBI/README.md

 1. Install Docker and its dependencies.

+2. Install Elasticsearch.

-2. Clone the project and cd into the directory of the project, then run:
+3. Clone the project and cd into the directory of the project, then run:
     ```
     sudo docker build -t ibi_horse .
     ```

-3. After the build, run:
+4. After the build, run:
     ```
     sudo docker run --network host ibi_horse
     ```